 - is available to subsidized and unsubsidized Direct Loan borrowers.

-You are required to complete an exit interview whenever your federal student loan changes to repayment status.
+You are required to complete exit counseling whenever your federal student loan changes to repayment status.

 A variety of repayment options are available when your loan enters repayment status.
 Once the repayment option is selected and shortly before your grace period begins, you will receive a repayment disclosure from the Department of Education.